marklabrecque/dotfiles/README.md

 ### Drush

-This repository includes Drush as a git subtree.
-If you have git-subtree (and if you use the git that comes with homebrew you do!) then you can easily update Drush: `cd` into your local `dotfiles` repository and run:
+This repository includes Drush (latest dev version) as a git submodule.
+To update Drush, `cd` into your local `dotfiles` repository and run:

 ```bash
 ./drushup.sh
 ```

+Then commit the changes (if any).

 ### Brett Terpstra-esque bash prompt